 The Burton Street Foundation is a community benefit society in Sheffield.
 It specialises in providing support for people with learning disabilities.
 They work with almost 250 adults and 50 children every week, with needs ranging from moderate learning difficulties, to profound and multiple learning disabilities.

 They also have many facilities which are open to the wider community.
 These include office and meeting spaces, functions and events spaces, a fully stocked bar, a gym, and a sports hall.
 Regular events include film screenings, toddler groups, bistros, dances, markets, and more.
 Burton Street employs around 150 local people, and their fully accessible site is used by around 2500 people each week.

 The Burton Street Foundation has a huge social and economic impact in Hillsborough, and across Sheffield.
-At the moment, Burton Street attracts 1600 people a year to their annual events, and about 2000 people a week take part in their activities.
 By expanding their campus, they will double their capacity to organise more community events, provide a wider range of services and have a greater impact on the local community.